DZD-eV-Diabetes-Research/atlas-testing-docker/README.md

 # Known issues

 - CORS disabled config is not applied by webapi process.
+At the moment this is mitigated by having an nginx as reverse proxy to server webapi and atlas from the same host.